ibm-cloud-docs/vmwaresolutions/services/managing_ices.md

 {{site.data.keyword.cloud}} Expert Services can help you modernize and deploy your business in a flexible and secure platform by adopting VMware® on {{site.data.keyword.cloud_notm}}.
 By engaging Expert Services, you can accelerate your time to value.

-{{site.data.keyword.cloud_notm}} Expert Services are a suite of service offerings that are designed to guide you to deploy, migrate, and maintain your own {{site.data.keyword.cloud_notm}} solution from planning to modernization, or any stage in between.
+{{site.data.keyword.cloud_notm}} Expert Services are a suite of service offerings.
+The offerings are designed to guide you to deploy, migrate, and maintain your own {{site.data.keyword.cloud_notm}} solution from planning to modernization, or any stage in between.
 The Expert Services team reviews your infrastructure needs in five phases: Discover, Learn, Plan, Build, and Operate.

 You can choose from a selection of offerings that incorporate this methodology to design your VMware environment and transform your business.